Xilinx/Vitis_Libraries/quantitative_finance/docs/src/guide_L2/engines/BTCRR.rst

 binomialtreekernel (binomialtreekernel.cpp)
 ===========================================

-The kernel is the HLS wrapper level which implements the pipelining and parallelization to allow high throughput.
+The kernel is the HLS wrapper level, which implements the pipelining and parallelization to allow high throughput.
 The kernel uses a dataflow methodology to pass the data through the design.

 The top level's input and output ports are 512 bit wide, which is designed to match the whole DDR bus width and allowing vector access.
 In the case of float data type (4 bytes), sixteen parameters can be accessed from the bus in parallel.
 Each port is connected to its own AXI master with arbitration handled by the AXI switch and DDR controller under the hood.